-The design of the hour long class: 15 minutes of breath exploration, 20-30 minutes of gentle body openings and asana (supine), and 15 minutes of various meditation practices for the purpose of deep relaxation.
+The design of the hour long class: 15 minutes of breath exploration, 20-30 minutes of gentle body openings and asana (supine), and 15 minutes of various meditation practices for the purpose of deep healing.
 In a live class, or now on my monthly “Yoga Phone Classes” for homebound patients, I take time in the beginning of class to ‘check in’ with students.
 We are an important community for survivors and having time to witness where someone is, is part of the healing process.

 - Lilias Folan – my yoga seed planter

 - Breath work is the best way to rebuild stamina and soothe the nervous system.
 However, breathing exercises need to done safely, and with a research-based model.
 A breathing practice of 15 minutes of is a long practice.
 We do not do any holding or pushing the breath out forcefully, as cancer recovery leaves most patients in a weakened condition.
 Asana practice begins with reconnecting with our bodies through slow, careful observation of movement and subtle stretching.
 We do range of motion in each joint.
 It is a most effective way to build confidence in knowing how our ”new” bodies move.
 We listen deeply with love and compassion.
 We can empower students by teaching anatomy and physiology as we teach yoga movements.
 We must include research facts in the class as well as use yogic philosophy to blend all possibilities of healing into a class.